In the whole world, golden monkeys live only in central Africa and the Virunga massifs has a population of about 3000 to 4000 individuals.

 Experts estimate that over 3000 golden monkeys inhabiting the bamboo forests at 2,000 meters above sea level.
 The Uganda Wildlife Authority (UWA) habituated 42 to 60 of them and groups of six visitors led by experienced guides can closely encounter the rare primates not found anywhere else within Uganda.

-The activity costs 100 USD inclusive of park entry fees and usually lasts for four hours depending on the average fitness of visitors and capacity to move.
+The activity costs US$90 inclusive of park entry fees and usually lasts for four hours depending on the average fitness of visitors and capacity to move.
 Golden monkey trekking in Mgahinga National park costs 50 US dollars for foreign nonresidents, 40 US dollars for foreign residents and 20000 for citizens of East Africa countries.

 Please note that unlike gorilla trekking, visitors are not required to book for golden monkey tracking in advance.
 Get to the park Uganda wildlife visitor center and pay for the permits.